Housing & Dining

 How can my family or friends who are not Cornell students visit me on campus?

 Cornell has implemented significant restrictions on visitors as a way to de-densify campus and prevent individuals from unknowingly bringing COVID-19 into the community.
 According to the current Cornell travel and visitor policy, no individual (friend, family member, or other guest) may enter Cornell campus facilities (i.e. residence halls, dining facilities, libraries, community centers, academic buildings, etc.) unless they are a current student, staff, or faculty member approved to be on campus.

-Only certain outdoor spaces (i.e. the trail around Beebe Lake and the Botanic Gardens) at Cornell are open to visitors and guests at this time.
+Only public outdoor spaces (i.e. the trail around Beebe Lake and the Botanic Gardens) at Cornell are open to visitors and guests at this time.
 Cornell’s mask and physical distancing policy must be followed by students, faculty, staff and visitors.
 Please check prior to visiting any specific site to understand if the location you want to visit is open and accessible to the public.

 All travelers and visitors must follow CDC guidelines and New York State travel policies.
-Additionally, visitors must adhere to the New York State Travel Advisory which requires all travelers coming from states with significant rates of transmission of COVID-19 to quarantine for a 14-day period from the time of arrival in New York state (or follow testing protocols and quarantine for a shorter time period) and complete the Traveler Health Form.
-Visitors from these states are not permitted on campus until the end of the 14-day quarantine period.
+Additionally, visitors must adhere to the New York State Travel Advisory which requires all travelers coming from noncontiguous states to quarantine for a 10-day period from the time of arrival in New York state (or follow testing protocols and quarantine for a shorter time period) and complete the Traveler Health Form.
+Visitors from these states are not permitted on campus until the end of their quarantine period.

 Are friends or family allowed to visit students elsewhere in Ithaca?

 Yes, however all travelers and visitors must follow CDC guidelines and New York State travel policies.
-Additionally, visitors must adhere to the New York State Travel Advisory which requires all travelers coming from states with significant rates of transmission of COVID-19 to quarantine for a 14-day period from the time of arrival in New York state (or follow testing protocols and quarantine for a shorter time period) and complete the Traveler Health Form.
+Additionally, visitors must adhere to the New York State Travel Advisory which requires all travelers coming from noncontiguous states to quarantine for a 10-day period from the time of arrival in New York state (or follow testing protocols and quarantine for a shorter time period) and complete the Traveler Health Form.